skazanskiy3/SecretAdditive/README.md

 `$ python3 secret.py`

-Change secret function on line 15 in secret.py
+To update secret function, see line 13 in secret.py

 To run tests: